xkollar/xkollar.github.io/data/posts/2017-03-24-sensible-scraping.markdown

   serialization/deserialization mechanism.
 * Would `delayed` work for multi-threaded scraper?
   (Does it need to, considering our constraints?)
+* What would happen if supplied action throws exception?
+Try to fix it.
 * Implement wrapper that would allow for bursts of requests, but without exceeding `n` in a given time unit.
 (Token bucket, leaky bucket, or whatever.)